podlite/podlite-web/README.md

 yarn export-zip > file.zip
 ```

-Explore `examples` dir for get more pod6 insight's.
+Explore `examples` dir for get more pod6 insights.

 thank you!
 ## License